-The common causes of recurrent pregnancy loss are as follows
+The following are few of the common causes of recurrent pregnancy loss:

-• Genetic abnormality in the father or mother
+• Genetic abnormality present either in the father or mother

 • Genetic abnormality in the baby